 - Ability to travel (up to 25%) and possess and maintain a valid driver’s license.

 Great Benefits: ARC offers a collaborative work environment and a competitive benefits package which includes health insurance, 401(k), paid time off, commuting subsidy, professional development, etc. This is not a federal position, however, if a federal employee is selected for this position and transfers without a break in service of more than three calendar days, he or she may be able to continue his or her retirement and life/health insurance benefits.
 ARC generally follows the General Schedule Salary Table of the Federal government.
-ARC’s grades denoted by “NF” are equivalent to the federal grade(s) on the GS chart and position is an NF-12 (DC locality).
+ARC’s grades denoted by “NF” are equivalent to the federal grade(s) on the GS chart and position (DC locality).
+The hiring range for this position is $115k to $125k.
 This is a hybrid position located in Washington, DC and requires three “in-person” days in the office.

 Strong Mission: Curious about the work we do at ARC?
 Read more about our newly released strategic plan, Appalachia Envisioned, to check out our goals for the next five years.
 Our team is dedicated to innovation, partnerships, and investments in the Appalachian Region to help achieve socioeconomic parity with the nation.
 See our work in action at the Appalachia Envisioned Roadshow, where ARC is hitting the road to highlight those strategic goals and how Appalachia’s 13 states are working to achieve them.